 any other factor the Division deems material in its reasonable judgment.

 Failure to notify the Division may result in the rejection of an application or termination of a LIHTC reservation or allocation.
 A $1,300 fee payment is required at the time of the request for approval.
+Projects must utilize a form provided by the Division and all requests must be sent to the LIHTC program manager and the Chief of Compliance.

 SECTION 20 DISCLAIMERS AND LIMITATION OF LIABILITY